Zu Inhalt springen

 Main Causes of SRVO-068 Alarm

-1. Damaged Encoder Cable (Most Common)
+1. Damaged Encoder Cable (Frequently Seen in Field Maintenance)

 2. Loose or Corroded Connectors